-As it was summer, he had virtually no external obligations, which was awesome at first, but he had found his that life was void of the usual meaning he found when he was busy during the school year.
+As it was summer, he had virtually no external obligations.
+This was awesome at first, but eventually, he found his life void of the usual meaning he experienced when busy during the school year.

-He had brought up this boredom to his parents and they suggested he volunteer, and he was bored enough that he took their advice: he went online, found a local food bank, and went in for about 6 hours.
-It helped his boredom a little, but by the end of the day, he felt like he did more good for himself just moving heavy boxes of food around than he did for the hungry people of his area.
-He wasn’t really redirecting resources to places they wouldn’t go otherwise, he figured; he was just processing them in a job that probably would have been filled by someone else had he not committed to volunteering the hours he did.
+A week ago, he brought up this boredom to his parents and they suggested he volunteer.
+He was bored enough that he took their advice: he went online, found a local food bank, and went in for about 6 hours to help.
+It staved his boredom a little, but by the end of the day, he felt like he had done more good for himself just moving heavy boxes of food around than he did for the hungry people of his area; he wasn’t really redirecting resources to places they would not go otherwise, but just processing them in a job that would probably have been filled by someone else had he not committed to volunteering the hours he did.

-So he got interested in doing something good this summer that was a better use of his time.
+So he became interested in doing something good this summer that was a better use of his time.

-The only problem was that any ideas he could come up with were far too unappealing.
+His only problem was that any ideas he came up with were far too unappealing.
 They would constitute a lot of work, and just not have an impact that really made it worth it to him.

 But he kept thinking.
-“How can I do the most good?”, he punched into his Google search bar on his laptop.
+He punched into his Google search bar on his laptop, “How can I do the most good?”.
+Enter.

 2:59, 2:58, 2:57 the clock went down.

 He wasn’t going to make it.
 He was going to have to have to play one of his strongest cards now.
 He was going to freeze Gmail.
 Yes, disable all Gmail transfers.
-It was a trick he set up while working in the G-suite department and one that only would work once after the patch would be emplaced within probably 2 hours.
+It was a trick he set up while working in the G-suite department and one that only would work a single time until a patch would be emplaced probably within 2 hours.
 He was hoping he would end up using it for something bigger, like shorting Alphabet stock, but he was also concerned the Feds and Google’s investigation team would trace it back.
 This seemed petty enough that no one would trace it back to him.
 He texted “stop” from his burner phone to his trigger mechanism he implanted in Google’s server farm.
 He tried to send an email from an account not connected to him to his Gmail account.
 Nothing showed up in his inbox.
 It had worked!

 He got up and took his laptop to the bathroom and got back to his coding and hoped enough people haven’t sent their submissions yet so that competition regulators would extend the time.
 Obviously, something was wrong if half the people didn’t submit anything this early on.

 Arthur’s adrenaline was pumping.
-He would get blasted by the courts- civil and criminal- if his trick was ever traced back to him.
-He was fine though, he knew he was.
-He finished up his text compression algorithm, compressed Moby Dick to about a third of its original size, and hid it into a picture that was not even 2 megabytes.
+He would get blasted by the courts—civil and criminal—if his trick was ever traced back to him.
+He knew he was fine though.
+He finished up his text compression algorithm, compressed Moby Dick to about a third of its original size, and hd it into a picture with stenography that was not even 2 megabytes.
 It was already 3 minutes after the clock had run down, but he submitted his work to the competition officials, knowing that he was still in the competition.
 He checked Gmail’s Twitter, and sure enough, they were already apologizing for technical errors.
 He felt like how the Inception team must have felt when they woke up on the 747 after implanting an idea in Fischer’s mind.
 He felt amazing.

 1 week later.